FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 *Document how the system works*

+My first step was figuring out how to get the Pi to speak at all, which I was able to do through the steps given above.
+I knew I wanted to do a two-person scene as scenes with more than one role might be more complicated to implement, so I went with the balcony scene from Romeo and Juliet.
+That said, some of the longer lines still take a while to format.

+**First Video Here**

 *Include videos or screencaptures of both the system and the controller.*

 ## Test the system